Welcome to our Landscape & Design review of the year

 On the 10th of December the world changed into a Winter Wonderland.
 It did mean we had a few snow days but generally the company cracked on.

-At this stage we had been on the Foxglove project in Henley for almost a year.
+At this stage we had been designing and installing all the grounds and gardens of Harpsden Wood House in Henley-on-Thames for almost a year.
 We had designed the project in November 2016.
 The plans were approved for the project to go into production early January 2017.
 There were trips to Europe to select specimen trees on a grand scale.

 To give you some background on the project: our intention was to anchor the Arts & Crafts property set within 15 acres of private woodlands.
 We tasked ourselves with creating a symphony from the house to the new grounds.
 The original gardens had been lost over time.
 The property mainly consisted of lawn with the house disconnected from its woods by giant conifers.